docyes/backticker/README.md

 ## immediate()

 ## Catalog of Events
-"tick" — when elapsed time is equal to the set interval
+"tick" — when the elapsed time is equal to the set interval